loco-philippe/Environmental-Sensing/README.md

 - there is no standard format used by the sensors (apart from the Environmental Sensing Service Bluetooth) to transmit the information (binary and textual),
 - there is no data exchange format presenting at the same time a temporal, spatial and physical component (apart from file formats),
-- the main standards used to exchange data are CSV file or JSON object.
-These two standards are not suitable and not optimized for complex data,
+- the main standard used to exchange data is CSV file.
+This standard is not suitable and not optimized for complex data,
 - we spend a lot of energy converting this type of data to make it usable.

 ## The Environmental Sensing project (ES project)